COVID reveals truth after Skagit County disabled veteran’s death kept secret for two years

 A spokesperson for the Lake Washington Institute of Technology said in the school’s history, this is the first time they’ve experienced a situation like this.

 “We were extremely saddened to learn about what happened prior to Mr. Johnson’s remains being taken into the college’s care.
-Our thoughts are with his family during this unimaginably difficult time,” said Leslie Shattuck, Public Information Officer, Lake Washington Institute of Technology.
+Our thoughts are with his family during this unimaginably difficult time,” said Leslie Shattuck, public information officer for the Lake Washington Institute of Technology.
 “We hope that this experience will lead to an opportunity for change in the state law regarding how next-of-kin are verified, so this never happens again.”

 “We don’t have the ability to track down who the next of kin is.
-We’re have to take (people’s) word for it,” said Hutter of Lemley Funeral Chapel.
+We have to take (people’s) word for it,” said Hutter of Lemley Funeral Chapel.

 Johnson’s family said they’re a step closer to finding justice.
-Hendry-Conrad has been charged with a crime related to the case.
-The Skagit County Prosecutor’s Office has accused her of lying under oath to become Johnson’s personal representative in 2019.
+Hendry-Conrad was charged with a crime related to the case.
+The Skagit County Prosecutor’s Office accused her of lying under oath to become Johnson’s personal representative in 2019.
 Hendry-Johnson signed a legal document to say she was qualified for the position as she had never been convicted of a felony, which isn’t true.

 On Sunday, Johnson's family visited his plaque at Tahoma National Cemetery and brought flowers of remembrance.